nyaruka/goflow/docs/md/flows.md

 ## start_session

-Can be used to trigger sessions for other contacts and groups
+Can be used to trigger sessions for other contacts and groups.
+A [session_triggered](sessions.html#event:session_triggered) event will be created and it's the responsibility of the caller to act on that by initiating a new session with the flow engine.

 <div class="input_action"><h3>Action</h3>```json
 {